 Sustaining quality of life.
 Establishing a strong HOA with active resident representation is one of the most effective ways to ensure that the high quality of life offered by an HOA continues after development is completed, evidenced in several virtually completed Newland communities, including Falcon Pointe in the Austin area.

 Now for some basics.
 Sweetwater’s annual HOA dues are approximately $650 per household for 2018.
 Rates are set each year, and are subject to change, although most changes from year to year are minimal.
 HOA dues are usually billed quarterly and payment is due upon receipt.
-They are not typically included in the mortgage payment, which includes principal, interest, taxes and insurance.

 In most cases, the HOA hires a property management company to act as its agent in managing day-to-day affairs, such as issuing amenity keys to new residents, handling requests for architectural modifications, and planning events.
 Some communities, including Sweetwater, provide onsite offices for the property management company.
 This provides greater availability and responsiveness for residents to interact with the management company and HOA.